Heterogeneous Graph Neural Network on Semantic Tree: Methodology

 \subsection{Offline Aggregation and Semantic Tree Construction}

 As a pre-processing stage, node features and labels are aggregated to prepare for training.
-In node classification tasks on heterogeneous graphs, initial node features are normally associated with every node (if not, we can use external graph embedding algorithms like ComplEx~\cite{ComplEx} to generate them), while labels are often only associated with nodes of target node types that need to be classified.
+In node classification tasks, initial node features are normally associated with every node (if not, we can use external graph embedding algorithms like ComplEx~\cite{ComplEx} to generate them), while labels are often only associated with nodes of target node types that need to be classified.
 For example, in the email dataset we collect, the task is to classify \textit{Sender} nodes as a compromised email account or not, and only \textit{Sender} nodes are associated with labels.
 Moreover, as mentioned in \cref{sec:label_utilization}, only labels of training nodes can be used as part of the input features, and the problem of label leakage in label utilization should be well addressed.
 We also construct a novel semantic tree structure to organize the aggregation results and capture the hierarchy of metapaths, which can be leveraged in semantic tree aggregation (\cref{sec:tree_agg}).
-We next describe the offline feature and label aggregation as well as semantic tree construction in detail.